JohanStjarne/JohanStjarne/README.md

 ## Hi there 👋
+I'm currently learning how to use Git while studying JavaScript and web development at Mid-Sweden univerisity.

 <!--
 **JohanStjarne/JohanStjarne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.